Important Service Update: Closure of 80 Leadenhall Street

 If you are unable to find an available appointment at the Neaman Practice, please email huh-tr.citysexualhealth@nhs.net and a member of the Homerton team will assist you.

-14. I have regular appointments at the Leadenhall, or I have an appointment booked after November.
+9. I have regular appointments at the Leadenhall, or I have an appointment booked after November.
 What do I do?

-Answer: All appointments currently booked at Leadenhall for dates after October 17th (TBC) will be rearranged to take place at an alternative location.
+Answer: All appointments currently booked at Leadenhall for dates after Friday October 17th will be rearranged to take place at an alternative location.
 A member of the Homerton team will be in touch closer to the appointment date to confirm the details.
 If you have any questions in the meantime, please contact the Homerton Team via the dedicated mailbox huh-tr.citysexualhealth@nhs.net